ministryofjustice/money-to-prisoners-cashbook/README.md

 ## Deploying

-This is handled by MOJ Digital's CI server.
-Request access and head there.
-Consult the dev runbook if necessary.
+This is handled by [money-to-prisoners-deploy](https://github.com/ministryofjustice/money-to-prisoners-deploy/).